Findings | Dec. 6, 2019

 “I’m looking into creating reading glasses,” says the graphic designer and associate professor at DAAP.
 She's also exploring the creation of a new font.
 And AR and VR opportunities.
 And prospects for second language learners.
 “Access to equitable education is one of our biggest problems,” she says.

 Seward is presenting her idea to another 13 research teams gathered at Fueled Collective in Rookwood for a day-long Digital Futures retreat.
-Each Digital Futures Anchor Team went through a multi-phase, competitive process and were selected based on a set of criteria designed within an impact, inclusion and innovation framework.
+Each Digital Futures Anchor Team went through a multi-phase, competitive process and was selected based on a set of criteria designed within an impact, inclusion and innovation framework.
 Each team was awarded a $10,000 planning grant to get started.

 Digital Futures is more than just a building.
 It’s a research initiative that supports interdisciplinary teams of researchers who are passionate about leveraging technology to solve human-centered problems and solving the problems posed by technologies of the future.